heheshang/AuroraPlan/Rust for Rustaceans.md

 Similarly, some concurrent hash maps aim for good all-round performance while others specifically target, say, concurrent reads where writes are rare.
-In general, in shared memory concurrency, you want to use data structures Concurrency (and Parallelism) 173 that are specifically designed for something as close to your target use case as possible, so that you can take advantage of optimizations that trade off performance aspects your application does not care about for those it does.
+In general, in shared memory concurrency, you want to use data structures that are specifically designed for something as close to your target use case as possible, so that you can take advantage of optimizations that trade off performance aspects your application does not care about for those it does.
-Shared memory concurrency is a good fit for use cases where threads need to jointly update some shared state in a way that does not commute.
+- Shared memory concurrency is a good fit for use cases where threads need to jointly update some shared state in a way that does not commute.
 That is, if one thread has to update the state s with some function f, and another has to update the state with some function g, and f(g(s)) != g(f(s)),